 Jameson joined Watsi on March 17th, 2021.
-Six months ago, Jameson joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jameson's most recent donation supported Hiram, a studious boy from Kenya, to fund clubfoot treatment so he can run and play.
+Two years ago, Jameson joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jameson's most recent donation supported Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.